 Most of FPU is sensible for many

-My suggestion would be to implement a program that is private appropriate to meet your requirements, although for your family based on the seven baby steps.
+My suggestion would be to implement a program that is privately appropriate to meet your requirements, although for your family based on the seven baby steps.
 You understand what is going to work for you.

 Although you would like to purchase a home but can not pay all the money, save as much cash as possible.
 As possible put as much money down and be certain your monthly payments are comfortable in case you do have sudden changes that are life.